Music Producer ,Guitar Player ,Teacher, Multi-Instrumentalist, Sound Designer ,Mixing And Recording Engineer , PC And Mac Services

 Amit worked and still works with Maayan Bukris, Benaya Porat, Coral Bismuth, Ben Blackwell, Deusphera, Yoad Shoshani, DrumBite, Rinat Cohen, Yehuda Regev, Lonely Pop Junky, YVEL Jewellery, Barak and Amir Aharon, Avi Ifrach, Tomer Zidkyahu, Yogev Shitrit, Tal Medyuni, Tamarak USA and many more.

-Amit and the Nona team will be happy to give you all the sound, audio, production and music services and take your project to the absolutely best and most exciting result – all with the help of rich, solid knowledge, first class equipment and multidisciplinary work experience.
+Amit and the Nona team will be happy to give you all the sound, audio, production, and music services and take your project to the absolute best and most exciting result – all with the help of rich, solid knowledge, first-class equipment, and multidisciplinary work experience.

 We will be happy to advise you.
-Stop by for coffee and a casual talk, meet and hearing and all its possibilities.
+Please stop by for coffee and casual talk, meet and hearing and all its possibilities.

-Looking forward to hearing about your next project.
+I am looking forward to hearing about your next project!

 Short interview by Lewitt Audio